murkeh/youtubedemo/readme.txt

 git add . (adds all files in current directory)

 6.git status
+git log

 7.git rm --cached filename (or . for total removal)

 8.git commit -m "message for commit"

+9.add files to staging area after modifications to be able to commit them (git add .)

+10.